neutron-org/testnets/quark/testcases/ICA+ICQ.md

 - If you don't have Keplr, [install it](https://www.keplr.app/),
 - If you don't have uni (Juno's testnet) in your Keplr, go to this [Jsfiddle](https://jsfiddle.net/superatik/L6bys84z/1/),
-- Copy your Uni address,
+- Copy your Uni address (or generate a new one),
 - Go to [Faucet](https://faucet.roguenet.io/) and get your `junox`.

 ### Getting testnet tokens on Neutron